42kangaroo/Muele_AI/README.md

 I'm almost finished with this project, and I only need to train it one last time now.
 I don't have time to train it with a Graph Neural Network.

+## Documentation

+You can read the [documentation](https://drive.google.com/file/d/1z9zaC1zZEqTncdVrNIjXunE9AJR4O7gy/view?usp=sharing) and the [project paper](https://drive.google.com/file/d/1jZlc4MIeE6FR0YXaPvkx2_3wWo1mAWGn/view?usp=sharing) by following the links.

+## Contributors

+Thanks to @halloalexkern and Oliver Peyron for letting me use there computer for training.
+I also want to thank
+@rempfler for the tips he gave me for the Networks.

 ## License